Apprentices off to a flying start

 The carefully designed two-year programme will equip apprentices with skills and qualifications that will facilitate life-long employment opportunities.
 This will help provide a much-needed boost to the refrigeration and air conditioning too, by developing enthusiastic individuals into qualified engineers.

-Mark Woods, Director of Space Engineering Services, is proud to be taking the lead on introducing skilled engineers into the industry, adding; “We recognise that learning and development can take many forms, which is why we have mentors to support the apprentices.
+Dale Nouch, Managing Director of Space Engineering Services, is proud to be taking the lead on introducing skilled engineers into the industry, adding; “We recognise that learning and development can take many forms, which is why we have mentors to support the apprentices.
 Space Engineering Services employees Dave Vallender, Mark Peck, Kevin Seager and Stephen Callaghan all come from a technical background and have a passion for helping the next generation of engineers.”

 “Apprentices will gain a comprehensive insight into not only the industry, but how the business itself works too.
-Space Engineering Services was established by a group of Engineers back in 1988, and thirty years later, its leadership team still has technical excellence at its core.” commented Mark.
+Space Engineering Services was established by a group of Engineers back in 1988, and thirty years later, its leadership team still has technical excellence at its core.” commented Dale.

 On completion of the programme, the qualified apprentices will possess extensive knowledge, skills and experience across multiple areas of engineering, to give them a solid foundation on which to build a successful career as a refrigeration engineer.